The shear Alfv\'en continuum with a magnetic island chain in tokamak plasmas: Theory

 \subsection{The magnetic field with an island chain}

 We start with a magnetic field $\bB$ given by

 in which $\psi$ is the toroidal flux and will be used as the radial coordinate.
-The two angles $\theta$ and $\zeta$ are generalised angles in the poloidal and toroidal directions, respectively.
-The coordinates $(\psi, \theta, \zeta)$ therefore form a set of toroidal coordinates parametrising the three-dimensional (3D) Euclidean space $\bm{X}(\psi, \theta, \zeta)$.
-The poloidal flux function $\psi_p$ is given by
+The two angles $\vartheta$ and $\zeta$ are generalised angles in the poloidal and toroidal directions, respectively. \modi The physical quantities are by default in SI units.
+The poloidal flux function $\psi_p$ is the superposition of an unperturbed axisymmetic equilibrium field and a surface-breaking perturbation and is given by

-where $q$ is the safety factor, and $A$ is the amplitude of the surface-breaking perturbation, while $m_0$ and $n_0$ label the helicity of the island chain.
-The contra-variant field components are given by
+\norm where $q$ is the safety factor, and $A$ is the amplitude of the flux perturbation, while $m_0$ and $n_0$ label the helicity of the island chain. \modi We have used the ``constant-$\psi$'' approximation \cite{Rutherford1973} for a nonlinear tearing mode in which $A$ is assumed to be a constant. \norm The contra-variant field components are given by

 in which $J = (\gradpsi \times \gradt \cdot \gradz)^{-1}$ is the Jacobian of the coordinate system.